-Answer: Most people have experienced some variant of what you describe, and these setbacks can be very disheartening.
-The situation at the park was not so much one in which a dog’s training fell apart as it was one in which a dog was asked to do something that she had not yet been trained to do.
+Answer: Most people have experienced some variant of recall training fiasco, and these dog training setbacks can be very disheartening.
+The situation at the dog park was not so much one in which a dog’s recall training fell apart as it was one in which a dog was asked to do something that she had not yet been trained to do.
 Responding appropriately to the cue to come to you when there is nothing particularly new or interesting to distract her is totally different than returning to you when someone else is feeding her treats.

-What you learned courtesy of the treat man at the park is that your dog does not know how to come when called while she was getting treats from somebody else.
-Furthermore, she seems to have learned that even when called, she doesn’t have to come, which may explain why her recall got worse (let’s not say “fell apart”!) and why she did not come when called even in other situations.
+What you learned courtesy of the treat man at the park is that your dog does not have reliable recall and doesn't not know how to come when called while she was getting treats from somebody else.
+Furthermore, the dog seems to have learned that even when called, she doesn’t have to come, which may explain why her recall got worse (let’s not say “fell apart”!) and why she did not come when called even in other situations.

-Teaching a dog what a cue means is often the easiest part.
-Proofing the dog to that cue, or getting the dog to respond to that cue in all situations, is the challenge.
-Just because your dog knows how to come when called when nothing else has captivated her attention doesn’t mean that she can do it when she is really enthralled by the smell of a rabbit, the food she is eating or her best play buddy.
+Teaching a dog what a recall cue means is often the easiest part.
+Proofing the dog to that cue, or getting the dog to respond a recall cue in all situations, is the challenge.
+Just because your dog has good recall and knows how to come when called when nothing else has captivated her attention doesn’t mean that she can do it when she is really enthralled by the smell of a rabbit, the food she is eating or her best play buddy.
 Training your dog to come away from these distractions requires that you train her to do so in a series of steps of gradually increasing difficulty.

 Avoiding setbacks by not skipping steps is a challenge that requires great discipline on your part.
-The key is that throughout your training work with her, you must not call your dog unless you are confident that she will respond.
+The key is that throughout your dog recall training work with her, you must not call your dog unless you are 100% confident that she will respond.
 For example, if you had never trained her to come when called away from someone giving her food, most trainers would tell you that the odds of success were not in your favor.
-A wiser course of action would have been to simply go get your dog.
+Rather than call out "come back," a wiser course of action would have been to simply go get your dog.
 Of course, this is not convenient and requires only letting your dog off-leash in areas where you can go get her if she doesn’t come, but it is only temporary.